MikeTheDA/World-Population-Project-v2/README.md

 This particular query was a bit complicated for a couple of reasons.

 1. 'West Bank and Gaza' has no population data until 1990 (the cells before then contain a '0').
-I could've removed that data from the tables before analysis but thought I'd give myself more a challenge with this query 😉 It also meant that I had to filter for "population_growth_percentage IS NOT NULL" so West Bank and Gaza didn't appear in the results table.
+I could've removed that data from the tables before analysis, or even used a certain where clause in this query, but thought I'd give myself more a challenge with this query 😉 It also meant that I had to filter for "population_growth_percentage IS NOT NULL" so West Bank and Gaza didn't appear in the results table.
 2. In order to calculate the population growth percentage correctly, I had to cast the populations as float instead of integer.

 ```sql